GovReady/govready-q/docs/source/introduction.md

 ## GovReady-Q Features

-* Step-by-step guidance through compliance processes
+* Easy-to-use, beautiful questionnaires
 * Jargon-free approach to security controls and compliance
-* Beautiful, easy-to-use questionnaires
+* Step-by-step guidance through assessments
+* Compliance-as-Code approach to documentation
 * Discuss questions and answers in the tool instead of in email
-* Support for multi-media for rich, clear communication
+* Support for rich, clear multi-media communication
-* Compliance-as-Code approach to documentation
 * RESTful Automation API to integrate with DevOps pipeline and existing agents
 * Innovative, reusable "Compliance Apps" model
 * Friendly Open Source license so you can start now